justsymple/PrescriptDevice/README.md

 ---
 Disclaimer:
 This project was 100% human made, no AI was used in the process and never will be.
 All of the questionable decisions were made by yours truly!!!!
-If you would like to support me so I can make more things, please consider tipping me on my [Ko-Fi](https://ko-fi.com/just_symple)!

 ## Materials required to get this project up and running: